JCGuest/ChickenTinder/README.md

 # Chicken Tinder

 This is a "Tinder-style" application that would be used as a game for multiple people to play.
-It uses the Yelp "Fusion API" that gets Yelp results for the user, creates player names and asks the users to each vote one at a time for each result.
+It uses the Yelp "Fusion API" and gets Yelp results for the user, creates player names and asks the users to each vote one at a time for each result.
 Each result that was voted for by all players is then shown in a list of matches with information and links to the results Yelp pages.

 ## Getting Started